 Colorado Springs

-Highlights: Home to one of Coloradoโs most iconic 14ers and a long list of family-friendly and outdoor attractions, yet is much more relaxed than many big cities.
+Highlights: Home to one of Colorado’s most iconic 14ers and a long list of family-friendly and outdoor attractions, yet is much more relaxed than many big cities.

-Closest major city: Colorado Springs is a major city with its own airport, and itโs 68 miles south of Denver (just over one hour)
+Closest major city: Colorado Springs is a major city with its own airport, and it’s 68 miles south of Denver (just over one hour)

-Donโt miss: Drive or take the cog train to the Pikes Peak summit and have a high-altitude donut, and catch sunrise from Garden of the Gods.
-If you visit during the holidays, check out the Broadmoorโs elaborate Christmas displays.
+Don’t miss: Drive or take the cog train to the Pikes Peak summit and have a high-altitude donut, and catch sunrise from Garden of the Gods.
+If you visit during the holidays, check out the Broadmoor’s elaborate Christmas displays.

-Colorado Springs certainly isnโt a hidden gem โ itโs the second-largest city in Colorado and home to Pikes Peak, so iconic that itโs widely referred to as โAmericaโs Mountain.โ
+Colorado Springs certainly isn’t a hidden gem — it’s the second-largest city in Colorado and home to Pikes Peak, so iconic that it’s widely referred to as “America’s Mountain.”

-Yet, Colorado Springs has a certain magic that makes it feel like maybe it is, in fact, a local secret.
-With tons of great hiking and camping opportunities, a location thatโs ideal for exploring all sorts of attractions across the state, and a perfect combination of big-city amenities with a small-town vibe, โThe Springsโ is one of the best mountain towns in Colorado.
+With tons of great hiking and camping opportunities, a location that’s ideal for exploring all sorts of attractions across the state, and a perfect combination of big-city amenities with a small-town vibe, “The Springs” is one of the best mountain towns in Colorado.

 A round-trip takes about 3.5 hours and includes a stop at the Pikes Peak Visitor Center at the summit.
 Make sure to get a unique high-altitude donut!

-Off the mountain, other canโt-miss attractions include the spectacular Garden of the Gods (which is, amazingly, always totally free to enter and enjoy!), Cheyenne Mountain Zoo, the Broadmoor, U.S. Air Force Academy, the North Pole, and even a couple of historic castles you can tour.
+Off the mountain, other can’t-miss attractions include the spectacular Garden of the Gods (which is, amazingly, always totally free to enter and enjoy!), Cheyenne Mountain Zoo, the Broadmoor, U.S. Air Force Academy, the North Pole, and even a couple of historic castles you can tour.

 If you have a bit of time, Paint Mines Interpretive Park is well-worth a detour.
 This off-the-beaten-path gem looks more like it belongs in southern Utah, and offers some of the best stargazing in the entire state.
-Colorado Springs truly has it all, and we havenโt even mentioned its proximity to Manitou Springs (further down on this list!) or Caรฑon City!

 Before leaving this amazing Colorado mountain town, visit at least one or two of its speakeasies.
 There are several, but two of the most unique include the Alice in Wonderland-themed Rabbit Hole and Allusion, which rotates its entire theme every few months!
-When we were there in February 2022, it was a Harry Potter theme.

 Crested Butte